leelabsg/Gene-test-pipeline/README.md

         </pre>

   * Oneset_genotype_SSD function
       * Enter the gene you want, and save the comparison results with the reference database
+        This function can be used only when the levelSSD=T of SKAT_gene_SSD function.

         *Input = (gene name, Annovar result converted.txt, bfile(bed, bim, fam) name, number used in SKAT function)*